trickster026/quotevote-monorepo/README.md

-# SCOREBOARD
+# VoxPOP

-Scoreboard was built to enable anyone, anywhere to create a forum where they can share their knowledge and learn from others.
+VoxPOP was built to enable anyone, anywhere to create a forum where they can share their knowledge and learn from others.
 The existing platforms all had problems, whether that was a system that could be gamed to exclude the people most in need of a place to have their voices heard, shady data collection practices, geographic limitations, or all of the